Do you ever feel stuck in your prayer life?

 David’s Test

-David was still on the run from Saul and he had been hiding in a cave when Saul came into the cave to relieve himself.
+David was still on the run from Saul, and he had been hiding in a cave when Saul came into the cave to relieve himself.
 It seemed too good to be true!
 Had God delivered him into David’s hands?
 His men thought so.

 But David recognized it as a test.
-If he had killed Saul he would have been taking matters into his own hands instead of waiting on God.
-David responded rightly and Saul, convicted by David’s righteousness, went back home.
-Good job, David, now everything should be smooth sailing from here on, right?
+If he had killed Saul, he would have been taking matters into his own hands instead of waiting on God.
+David responded rightly, and Saul, convicted by David’s righteousness, went back home.
+Good job, David.
+Now, everything should be smooth sailing from here on, right?

 Instead, God gave David another opportunity to practice waiting on God’s timing and trust Him.